threenine/blog/content/posts/api-gateway-pattern.md

 It may expose a finer‑grained API for desktop clients to conserve bandwidth.
 It may provide an API tailored to the needs of each client.
 For example, some clients may require only a subset of the data that is available, so the API Gateway can retrieve and return only that data.

+ An API gateway manages the traffic between the client and the backend.
+This means it can handle requests and retrieve data and services, including routing, combining multiple API calls and enforcing policies

 An API Gateway can offer multiple features.
 Depending on the product it might offer richer or simpler features, but the following are the most common features: